-Any parent or guardian wishing to visit classes must make an appointment with the teacher and be approved by administration.
+All visitors coming into the building will pass the metal detectors and security.
+Any parent or guardian wishing to visit classes must have a completed background check approved by administration.
+After, make an appointment with the teacher.
 Approved visitors must sign in and out and must receive a visitor pass.
-DPSA cadets are not allowed to have visitors accompany them to classes unless administration approves it.
+DPSA Scholars are not allowed to have visitors accompany them to classes unless administration approves it.